SumatM/Code-Ninja/README.md

 Code Ninja is a versatile tool that serves as a code converter, code quality checker, and code debugger.
 It empowers developers to streamline their coding workflow and enhance code quality effortlessly.

+**Note:**

+Might be the functionality will not work properly, as I have used the OPENAI free one-month API, which will expire after one month.
+So the website may not work correctly.
+However, you can watch a video demonstration of the Code Ninja functionality [here](https://example.com/your-video-link).

 ## Features

 - **Code Conversion:** Convert code between various programming languages effortlessly.